 12) Pensions

-The Council operates two pension schemes, The Local Government Pension Scheme and the Teachers' Pension Scheme.
+The Council operates three pension schemes, The Local Government Pension Scheme, the Teachers' Pension Scheme and the NHS pension scheme.
 Details of the judgements and assumptions used in accounting for these schemes are provided in notes 42 and 43.